"The U.S. Food and Drug Administration today approved Esbriet (pirfenidone) for the treatment of idiopathic pulmonary fibrosis (IPF).

 Caution should be exercised when prescribing BETHKIS to patients with known or suspected renal dysfunction.

 Nephrotoxicity was not seen during BETHKIS clinical studies but has been associated with aminoglycosides as a class.
 If nephrotoxicity occurs in a patient receiving BETHKIS, therapy should be discontinued until serum concentrations fall below 2 mcg/mL.

 Twenty-six (14%) BETHKIS patients and 15 (13%) placebo patients had increases in serum creatinine of at least 50% over baseline.
-Follow-up values were obtained for 17 of the 26 BETHKIS patients, all of which decreased to serum creatinine values that were within the upper limit of normal.
+Follow-up values were obtained for 17 of the 26 BETHKIS patients, all of which decreased to serum creatinine values that were within normal laboratory ranges.
 Patients who experience an increase in serum creatinine during treatment with BETHKIS should have their renal function closely monitored.

 BETHKIS should be used cautiously in patients with muscular disorders, such as myasthenia gravis or Parkinson's disease, since aminoglycosides may aggravate muscle weakness because of a potential curare-like effect on neuromuscular function.

 Bronchospasm can occur with inhalation of tobramycin.
 In clinical studies with BETHKIS, bronchospasm was observed in one (0.5%) BETHKIS-treated patient and in no placebo-treated patients.
 Wheezing occurred in ten (5%) BETHKIS-treated patients and four (4%) placebo-treated patients.
 Bronchospasm and wheezing should be treated as medically appropriate.